daanishmufti/daanishmufti/README.md

 # Welcome to my Github Profile

++I am Daanish Ahmad Mufti ,a computer science student at GIKI University.
++I am on a journey to learn through the principles of programming and
 <!--
 **daanishmufti/daanishmufti** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.